DataDog/hiring-engineers/answers.md

 * **Bonus Question**: What is the difference between a Service and a Resource?

 > A Service is a set of processes that provide a complete set of functionality.
-A resource is a singular functionality provided by a service.
+A Resource is a singular functionality provided by a Service.
 An example of a Resource would be the route `/user/home`.
 A Service will typically provide many Resources.
-An application is made up of many services that each provide many resources.
+An application is made up of many Services that each provide many Resources.

 Provide a link and a screenshot of a Dashboard with both APM and Infrastructure Metrics.